Waveform File Format

 1. Purpose

-This document defines the standard waveform file format for data contributions to the CHoRUS project.
-The purpose is to ensure consistent formatting of clinical waveform data submitted by participating hospitals.
+This document defines acceptable file formats for waveform data contributions in the CHoRUS project.
+The purpose is to ensure consistent formatting of clinical waveform data.
 For a high level summary of the process for contributing waveform data to CHoRUS, see the SOP on contributing waveforms.
+All waveform data will be centrally converted to WFDB.
+We encourage submissions in your preferred file format—ideally with explicit timestamps—to facilitate a consistent and robust transformation to WFDB.

 2. File Structure